somework/cqrs/README.md

 the service with `somework_cqrs.dispatch_stamp_decider`, and the bundle will run it alongside the built-in `DispatchAfterCurrentBusStamp` logic.

+### How message overrides are resolved

+Whenever a configuration section exposes a `map` of message-specific services (`retry_policies`, `serialization`, `dispatch_modes`, or `async.dispatch_after_current_bus`), the bundle resolves the entry using a shared matching strategy.
+The lookup happens in three steps:

+1. Check for an **exact class match**.
+2. Walk up the **parent class hierarchy**, returning the first configured ancestor.
+3. Evaluate **interfaces** implemented by the message, followed by any parent interfaces, and pick the first configured entry.

+This ordering keeps overrides predictable – concrete classes always win, then inheritance, then shared contracts.
+If nothing matches the resolver falls back to the type-specific `default` and, when available, the global default service.

 See [`docs/reference.md`](docs/reference.md) for a complete description of every option and [`docs/usage.md`](docs/usage.md) for more examples.